joshmcarthur/joshmcarthur.github.com/_posts/2015-07-31-totara-flats-tararuas.md

  ![Waiohine River Crossing Point](/img/posts/waiohine-river-crossing.jpg)
  > The river crossing point we used to reach Sayer's Hut (a little wonky!)

- From the crossing to Sayer's the Totara Flats is a quick walk up the valley through the grass.
+ From the crossing to Sayer's the Totara Flats Hut is a quick walk up the valley through the grass.
 After the tough terrain up the gorge, the grass is a bit of a treat.
 Soon before reaching the hut, you'll head back into some scrubby bush - the hut is 5 or 10 minutes on from this point.